 Now when the video is on your iPhone, what’s the best way to transfer your FaceTime recording to your Mac?

 AnyTrans is the best third-party alternative to the now defunct iTunes, letting you manage all the aspects of your iPhone from the same app.
-It’s a media downloader, backup manager, data transfer tool, and debugging software all in one.
+It’s a data transferring tool, backup manager, and debugging software all in one.

 Can FaceTime be recorded using both Capto and AnyTrans?
 Yes!
 To do this: